Rockies vs. Mets Player Props Betting Odds

 Nimmo Stats

-- Nimmo heads into this matchup looking to extend his two-game hit streak.
-During his last five outings he is batting .400 with a double, three triples, three walks and two RBI.
+- Nimmo brings a three-game streak with at least one hit into this contest.
+In his last five games he is hitting .381 with a double, three triples, three walks and two RBI.

 Nimmo Recent Games